-What to do if you have been in contact with COVID-19 positive individual(s) Should I be tested?
-Case Information Where should I go for Can I come to work? care?
-If your symptoms are You tested Yes. vou will need to selfyou will need to be getting worse, you can COVID-positive isolate or quarantine at tested again before you contact vour doctor.
+What to do if you have been in contact with COVID-19 positive individual(s) Case Information Should I be tested?
+Where should I go for Can I come to work? care?
+If your symptoms are You tested you will need to selfyou will need to be getting worse, you can COVID-positive isolate or quarantine at tested again before you contact your doctor.
 You have been tested home. can return to work. and informed that your test is positive.
-A household contact No. Yes.
-Primary care doctor. vou will need to selffamily members of tests positive isolate for 14 days after confirmed positive cases Someone you live with: last exposure. should be tested. room mate, significant other.
-Not unless you have A close contact tests Recommend initially No care needed if you working from home symptoms. do not have symptoms. positive while case details Someone who you spent reviewed to determine You should self-monitor more than 10 minutes the need to self-isolate vour symptoms and in close contact with, (for 14 days after the temperature every day within 6 feet, repeatedly last exposure). for 14 days since the over the course of one exposure, looking for day, or many days since fever > 100 degrees the day they developed Fahrenheit, cough, chills, symptoms, OR a positive shortness of breath. case who coughed on you repeatedly or whose respiratory secretions or saliva you contacted directly.
+A household contact No. Yes, Primary care doctor. you will need to selffamily members of tests positive isolate for 14 days after confirmed positive cases Someone you live with; last exposure. should be tested. room mate, significant other.
+A close contact tests Recommend initially Not unless you have No care needed if you working from home symptoms. do not have symptoms. positive while case details Someone who you spent reviewed to determine You should self-monitor more than 10 minutes the need to self-isolate your symptoms and in close contact with, (for 14 days after the temperature every day within 6 feet, repeatedly last exposure). for 14 days since the over the course of one exposure, looking for day, or many days since fever > 100 degrees the day they developed Fahrenheit, cough, chills, symptoms, OR a positive shortness of breath. case who coughed on you repeatedly or whose respiratory secretions or saliva you contacted directly.
 A co-worker or friend Yes.
-Not unless you have No care needed if you you can work, as long symptoms. do not have symptoms. tests positive as you do not have Someone who you symptoms and you were You should self-monitor walked by or were not a close contact vour symptoms and around, but more than 6 (see above). temperature every day feet away.
+Not unless you have No care needed if you you can work, as long symptoms. do not have symptoms. tests positive as you do not have Someone who you symptoms and you were You should self-monitor walked by or were not a close contact your symptoms and around, but more than 6 (see above). temperature every day feet away.
 Someone you for 14 days. were in the same room with, bu not within 6 feet for more than 5-10 minutes.
-A friend of a friend Not unless you have You should take general you can work, as long symptoms. precautions given the tests positive as vou do not have community spread of Your best friend's COVID-19 in the state of symptoms. mother, your spouse's California. co-worker.
+A friend of a friend Yes.
+Not unless you have You should take general you can work, as long symptoms. precautions given the tests positive as you do not have community spread of Your best friend's COVID-19 in the state of symptoms.